Canon 100D vs Panasonic GX800

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the GX800 has a markedly higher DXO score than the 100D (overall score 10 points higher), which will translate into better image quality.
-The advantage is based on 1.4 bits higher color depth, 2 EV in additional dynamic range, 0.5 stops of reduced low light sensitivity.
+The advantage is based on 1.4 bits higher color depth, 2 EV in additional dynamic range, and 0.5 stops of reduced low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GX800 provides a better video resolution than the 100D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 100D vs Panasonic GX800